Data type and specific values

 In the Decimals field, set the number of decimal places to use.

 You can also configure variants that are based on a specified condition.
-For example, you might increase the value by a different amount when another column contains a specific value.
+For example, you might increase the value by a different amount when another column contains a specific value, or in 5% of the records.
 To add a variant:

 Click Add Variant.